OliverMadine/clarify/README.md

 We also created a [web app](https://clarify-this.herokuapp.com) that allows users to:
-- use a **demo** of the Chrome extension,
+- demo the Chrome extension
-- download popular user configurations to their Chrome extension.
+- download popular user configurations to their Chrome extension

 # Credit
 The website used in the above example: https://www.helenarkell.org.uk/about-dyslexia/useful-links.php